-The goal of this task is to design, permit, build and activate at least one DCFC hub Charging Site and at least two L2 and DCFC spoke Charging Sites.
+The goal of this task is to design, permit, build, and activate the at least one DCFC hub Charging Site and at least four L2 spoke Charging Sites.
 The DCFC hub site will include four DCFC able to dispense at least 150kW to four vehicles simultaneously (all four will have SAE CCS standard connectors; at least one will have CHAdeMO) and one dual-port L2 charger.
-For the L2 and DCFC spoke sites, the number of dispensers may vary by Charging Site based on projected utilization, available space, parking count, available grid capacity, site host or station owner requirements, and other factors.
-A total of at least eight dual-port L2 chargers, for a total of at least 16 L2 ports, and two DCFC (sharing 125 kW) will be installed across the spoke sites.
+For the L2 spoke sites, the number of dispensers may vary by Charging Site based on projected utilization, available space, parking count, available grid capacity, site host or station owner requirements, and other factors.
+A total of 20 dual-port L2 stations, for a total of 40 L2 ports will be installed across the spoke sites.